AqwamCreates/DataPredict/docs/Tutorials/GettingStartedWithReinforcementLearning.md

   end

-  QLearningNeuralNetwork:episodeUpdate() -- episodeUpdate() is used whenever an episode ends.
+  QLearningNeuralNetwork:episodeUpdate(1) -- episodeUpdate() is used whenever an episode ends.
 An episode is the total number of steps that determines when the model should stop training.

 end